Harry relieved charity watchdog has opened Sentebale case after ‘blatant lies’

 The Duke of Sussex said he is relieved that a regulator has opened a case into a charity he founded, hitting out at “blatant lies” amid a boardroom battle within the organisation.

-Harry said the past week’s events, which have included the chairwoman of the Sentebale charity levelling accusations of bullying and harassment in a bid to remove her, have been “heartbreaking to witness”.
+Harry described the past week’s events, which have included the chairwoman of the Sentebale charity levelling accusations of bullying and harassment in a bid to remove her, as “heartbreaking to witness”.

 The charities watchdog announced on Thursday it had escalated its investigations into “concerns raised” about the charity.